igroff/epiquery2/README.md

     ```
     curl http://localhost:8080/pants/test/servername
     ```

-### Running Tests
+### Run Tests
-You need to have an epiquery instance running in the background or another terminal window before running the tests.
+You need to have an epiquery instance using test configuration running in the background or another terminal window before running the tests.
+See the above Prerequisties section for details.

 If the `DEBUG` variable is set when the tests run, it will break the tests, so we run like so:

 ```shell
 DEBUG= make test